 Each coin in the set features a much-loved character or scene based on the work of artist Jim Kay, who was commissioned in 2015 by publishers Bloomsbury to create the first fully-illustrated edition of J.K.
 Rowling’s classic story.

 The first coin in the series depicts Harry Potter himself, whilst the Hogwarts Express coin marks the first time the iconic steam train has appeared on a United Kingdom coin.
 The coin featuring legendary Hogwarts headmaster Albus Dumbledore was the first in the set to display King Charles III’s portrait.

-The first two coins in the collection will feature the portrait of Her Late Majesty, and the final two coins will display the official portrait of King Charles III.
-The collection is expected to be in high demand, as it is amongst a very few series to include both royal portraits
+The fact that the collection contains two coins featuring the portrait of Her Late Majesty Queen Elizabeth II and two that feature King Charles III makes it unique.
+Demand is expected to be high, as the collection is amongst a very few series to include both royal portraits.

 The Harry Potter coins are available on a range of denominations, including 50p.
 All four coins are based on Jim Kay's illustrations.